hannesbrugger/portfolio/src/content/vietnam/Saigon.md

   - The start
 ---

-## The Start
+## Saigon - The Start

 I started My trip in Saigon or Ho Chi Minh.
 I joined <a href="https://nfq.com/">NFQ</a> a internatiional company in the IT sector that provides many IT solutions to customers around the world.
+At first I was introduced to the core principes of NFQ and agile development.
 My pleasure was to start here in the headquater of the company.
 It first took a little bit of time but than I got a new project and an team partner.
 The project includes a few new technologyes that are very interesting, we used:

 ### TechStack